SpeciesConservationLandscapes/task_flii_osm/README.md

 This script fetches, processes, rasterizes, and exports OSM features into GeoTIFFs, and publishes them as Google Earth Engine (EE) assets for use in FLII generation.

+It is recommended to run the FLII OSM pipeline inside a Docker container to ensure a consistent and reproducible environment.

 ---

 ## What does this task do?